CapOfCave/cuberdle/README.md

 # cuberdle
-A wordle-inspired game targetting the Rubik's Cube
+A wordle-inspired game targeting the Rubik's Cube